Cancel anytime

 - Year: 2019

-- Strategic Rationale: Acquisition expanded CNQ's thermal in situ production and light oil footprint.
+- Strategic Rationale: Expanded CNQ's thermal in situ oil sands assets and increased production capacity.

 Growth Trajectory and Initiatives

-Historical Growth: Historical growth has been driven by acquisitions, organic development, and increasing production volumes.
+Historical Growth: Historical growth has been driven by acquisitions and organic production increases.
+This has been dependent on the price of oil and geopolitical factors.

 Summary